 DreamCloud Mattress: Review in brief

-We've been keen to see how the DreamCloud fares compared to its rivals in our best mattress guide, so our review team slept on the mattress for three weeks, testing it in all key areas of performance including comfort, support, motion isolation and temperature regulation.
+We were keen to see how the DreamCloud fares compared to its rivals in our best mattress guide, so our review team slept on the mattress for three weeks, testing it in all key areas of performance including comfort, support, motion isolation and temperature regulation.
 We've compiled all our test data here along with detailed review feedback on how the DreamCloud compares to similar models we've tested.

 This 14-inch, five layer mattress-in-a-box consists of an innerspring mattress base plus a 1.5-inch quilted foam topper with three additional layers of support foam sandwiched in between.
 The result is a subtle contouring of key pressure points.
 Despite its self-assessed firmness rating of luxury firm (6.5 out of 10), we found the DreamCloud mattress to be much firmer, rating it an 8 out of 10 on the firmness scale.

-Materials: Cashmere blend, foam, springs
+Materials: Foam, springs

 Depth: 14 inches